 “I chose my current program because of the reputation the Arnold School and the department of exercise science have,” says Smith, who graduates in May and plans to pursue a career in academia.
 “The focus on preparing graduates to be leaders in their field while also making a worldly impact was something I was really excited about.”

 During her program, the Norman J. Arnold Doctoral Fellow developed research expertise in the female athlete triad, eating disorder risk in understudied populations and body image dissatisfaction.
 Smith received a SPARC grant and funding from the Ohio Athletic Trainers Association to support her dissertation research on female athlete triad components in adolescent athletes, specifically energy needs in cheerleaders.
 She continued working as an athletic trainer as well – supporting the football and cheerleading teams for Providence Athletic Club, a Midlands homeschool organization.

 Throughout her doctoral program, Smith looked to Toni Torres-McGehee, professor of exercise science and graduate director for the department’s athletic training program, as a mentor.

-“Dr. Torres-McGehee is a true professional in the academic, the research, and the athletic training profession,” Smith says.
-“She wears many hats within the Arnold School, but she never lets her never ending to-do list stand in the way of her caring for each student as an individual.”
+“Dr. Torres-McGehee is a true professional in the academic, research, and athletic training profession,” Smith says.
+“She wears many hats within the Arnold School, but she never lets her never-ending to-do list stand in the way of her caring for each student as an individual.”